 For years the Sackler family have operated Purdue Pharma, the company responsible for creating and marketing the opioid, Oxycontin.
 Hulu’s Dopesick brings the once anonymous family business to the forefront while also highlighting the doctors, patients, pharmaceutical reps, and government officials on the frontlines of the opioid epidemic.

 Based on Virginia-based Beth Macy’s book, Dopesick: Dealers, Doctors and the Drug Company that Addicted America, the miniseries confusingly jumps back and forth in time, covering the drug’s origins to its mismarketing to the Sackler’s fall from grace.
-With six plotlines told at different times , these jumps are frequent and confusing.
+With six plotlines told out of order, these jumps are frequent and confusing.

 Creator Danny Strong (Empire, Gamechange) wrote most of the episodes.
 While his signature quippy and politically aware dialogue is there, too many plates are spinning on for the viewer to dive right into the story.
 One wonders if the show would have been better served if each episode followed a different aspect of the crisis before weaving them together later.